pyrytakala/public/recipes/apple_crumble.md

 - mix margarine into oat mixture until this resembles crumbs
 - top baking dish with crumble
 - warm oven to 175C
-- set timer to 40 minutes
+- set timer to 45 minutes

+# reviews
+- Sep-17: 4/5.
+Ok but a little dry.
+Needs at least custard to eat with it